Since 1959, Hurlburt has made it our mission to keep your home comfortable, safe and protected.

 See our specific HVAC and IAQ services.

-- Heating Repair: Our team completes heating repairs so you can rely on us throughout the winter and beyond.
+- Furnace Repair: Our team completes heating repairs so you can rely on us throughout the winter and beyond.
 That includes cleaning combustion equipment, rebuilding blowers, and calibrating thermostats.

-- Heating Installation: Condensing furnaces and boilers are an excellent way to lower your home’s gas consumption.
+- Furnace Installation: Condensing furnaces and boilers are an excellent way to lower your home’s gas consumption.
 Other technologies to explore include smart thermostats, variable-speed blowers, hybrid heating, and solar-assisted heating.

-- Heating Maintenance: Ensure your family remains safe and comfortable this winter with a fall heating checkup.
+- Furnace Maintenance: Ensure your family remains safe and comfortable this winter with a fall heating checkup.
 As a rewards member, you’ll get that tune-up along with many other perks.

 - Indoor air quality

 Whether you’re north near Highlands Park or south by the Gray Cloud Dunes area, we’ll help keep your home cool.
-Our team specializes in air conditioners, heat pumps, mini-splits, and much more.
+Our team specializes in AC systems, heat pumps, mini-splits, and much more.

 Cooling Services We Offer Include:

-- Cooling Repair: Even minor cooling malfunctions can cause your energy bill to increase significantly.
+- AC Repair: Even minor cooling malfunctions can cause your energy bill to increase significantly.
 Our technicians correct issues like uneven cooling, short cycling, and hard starting.

-- Cooling Installation: Ductless mini-splits are often a versatile cooling option for older homes without ductwork.
+- AC Installation: Ductless mini-splits are often a versatile cooling option for older homes without ductwork.
 For homes with ducts, we’ll often recommend a high-SEER and whisper-quiet central AC.

-- Cooling Maintenance: Avoid common AC repairs and lower your cooling costs with a spring cooling tune-up.
+- Air Conditioning Maintenance: Avoid common AC repairs and lower your cooling costs with a spring cooling tune-up.
 Better yet, take advantage of our Hurlburt Family Rewards program for even bigger savings and many other perks.

-When you choose us, you’re getting a plumber who understands the unique challenges you face.
-Our team handles everything from small repairs to big remodels.
+When you choose us, you’re getting a highly experienced and licensed plumber who understands the unique challenges you face.
+Our team handles everything from small repairs to large remodels.

 See our specific Plumbing services.

 Ask one of our electricians to perform a comprehensive evaluation of your home’s electrical system.
-From there, you can explore code, repairs, upgrades, and other enhancements.
+From there, you can explore any needed repairs, upgrades, and other enhancements.
+We also install whole home back up generators and new circuits for EV chargers.

 - Electrical Repair: Unattended electrical problems in a home can drive up your costs and increase the risk of fires and other hazards.
 Our electricians can diagnose and correct the most difficult electrical challenges.
 That includes problems with wiring, lighting, circuit breakers, and outlets.